murphyk/iclr25/_posts/2025-04-28-distill-example.md

 ---
 layout: distill
-title: Diffusion Models and Flow Matching, two sides of the same coin.
+title: "Diffusion Models and Flow Matching: Two sides of the same coin."
-description: Flow matching and diffusion models are both very popular in generative modeling.
+description: "Flow matching and diffusion models are two popular frameworks in generative modeling.
 Despite seeming similar, there is general confusion in the community about their exact connection.
-In this post, we connect the two frameworks, covering the settings in their training and sampling.
-With our analysis we show that <i>diffusion model and Gaussian flow matching are essentially the same</i>.
-That's great news, it means that you can use the two frameworks interchangeably.
+In this post we aim to clear up this confusion and show that <i>diffusion model and Gaussian flow matching are essentially the same</i>: Different model specifications have different noise schedules and loss weighting but correspond to the same generative model.
+That's great news, it means that you can use the two frameworks interchangeably."
 date: 2025-11-12
 future: true
 htmlwidgets: true